SolaceDev/solace-dev-tutorials/src/pages/tutorials/rest-messaging/publish-subscribe.md

 At this point the consumer is up and ready to receive messages.

+To know more about Solace CLI check out [Solace CLI overview](https://docs.solace.com/Solace-CLI/Using-Solace-CLI.htm).

+We have successfully configured a REST Delivery Point using Solace CLI.
+Follow the instructions in the next section to send a POST request on the designated POST URL and see that it is delivered to the designated queue, and in turn retrieved on the REST consumer we started here - [A Simple REST Consumer](#A-Simple-REST-Consumer).
 ## Sending a message

 Now it is time to send a message to the waiting consumer.